Side Effects of Stopping Breastfeeding on Mother and Baby

 5. Depression Post-Weaning

 Weaning effects on mothers include mild to severe depression.
-This is associated with hormonal changes in the body when the infant stops suckling, or milk is no longer being expressed.
+This is associated with hormonal changes in the body when the infant stops suckling, or milk is no longer being expressed (4).
 Prolactin, the hormone responsible for lactation, can also create a feeling of calmness and joy for the mother.
 With the reduction in prolactin levels, the mother may begin feeling sad, and she may associate this sadness with the end of the bond between her and her baby.
 Not every mother experiences depression, however, you must seek help from a medical practitioner if you feel depressed.

 6. Extreme Fatigue and Tiredness

-The progesterone and estrogen levels in the mother’s body try to rebalance after weaning, and this causes extreme tiredness and fatigue.
+The progesterone and estrogen levels in the mother’s body try to re-balance after weaning, and this causes extreme tiredness and fatigue.
 Discontinuing breastfeeding may not reverse normal sleeping patterns, inducing further fatigue in mothers.

 7. The Feeling of Shame About Eating